derlin/SwigSpot_Schwyzertuutsch-Spotting/results/seed-search/README.md

      + _wär chamer_:who can help/give me..

 - `as-collection.json`: the dump of all records in the mongo collection `as` (article sentences)

+- `sentences-only.txt`: all original sentences, one per line.
+Contains duplicates !

+- `sentences-only-san.txt`: all sanitized sentences, one per line.
+Contains duplicates !